 - settle financial transactions, including payment of duties, taxes and disbursements

 - comply with the tax and duty requirements of revenue offices

 - lodge instruments with the Lands Titles Office and receive confirmation of their lodgement and registration.

 Dealings currently able to be lodged electronically

-Not all titles and document types are supported in the Electronic Lodgement Network (ELN).
-Eligible transactions that can be lodged are;
+Not all titles and document types are supported in Electronic Lodgement Networks (ELNs).
+Eligible transactions that can be lodged through the approved ELNOs are;

 Electronic lodgement volumes